aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/30-hello-cdk/300-cdk-watch.md

 operation, it monitors your code and assets for changes and attempts to perform a deployment automatically when a change is detected.
 By default, `cdk watch` will use the `--hotswap` flag, which inspects the changes and determines if those changes can be hotswapped.
-To disable this behavior, you can call `cdk watch --no-hotswap`.
+Calling `cdk watch --no-hotswap` will disable the hotswap behavior.

 Once we set it up, we can use `cdk watch` to detect both hotswappable changes and changes that require full CloudFormation deployment.

 ## Modify your `cdk.json` file

-When the `cdk watch` command runs, the files that it observes is determined by the `"watch"` setting in the `cdk.json` file.
+When the `cdk watch` command runs, the files that it observes are determined by the `"watch"` setting in the `cdk.json` file.
 It has two sub-keys, `"include"` and `"exclude"`, each of which can be either a single string or an array of strings.
 Each entry is interpreted as a path relative to the location of the `cdk.json` file.
 Globs, both `*` and `**`, are allowed to be used.

-Your `cdk.json` file should look like this:
+Your `cdk.json` file should look similar to this:

 ```json
 {